The FIFA 22 Bronze Pack Method: Does it Still Work?

 The Bronze Pack Method (BPM) has been an effective way of gaining coins in the early stages of every FIFA release for the past number of years.

-But if you’re new to the game, or have been unaware of the Bronze Pack Method up to this point, you might be wondering what the Bronze Pack Method even is.
+But if you’re new to the game, or have been unaware of the Bronze Pack Method in FIFA 22 up to this point, you might be wondering what the Bronze Pack Method even is.

 Or, if you’re an experienced Ultimate Team player that knows all about the BPM, maybe you’re asking: does the Bronze Pack Method still work on FIFA 22?

 In this post, we’re going to explain everything you need to know based on our own testing when it comes to the FIFA 22 bronze pack method.

 What is the Bronze Pack Method?